cbkii/Auto-Forwarder-Plugin/README.md

 > **⚠️ Important Note About Updates:** The auto-updater built into this plugin currently points to the original repository by @T3SL4.
 This means:
 > - The "Check for Updates" button will check the original repository, not this fork
-> - You may see update notifications for older versions (like v1.9.0) even though you're on v1.9.9.9
+> - You may see update notifications for older versions (like v1.9.0) even though you're on this fork
 > - To get fork-specific updates, you'll need to manually download new versions from this fork's [Releases](https://github.com/cbkii/Auto-Forwarder-Plugin/releases) page
 > - Future versions of this fork may redirect the auto-updater to check this fork's releases instead